 Maya quickly realized that the real revolution was taking place in Kyiv, so she needed to be there.
-On December 11, an hour before she was due to leave for the capital, police stormed the organization's headquarters.
-The girl was served with a notice of suspicion.
+On December 11, 2013, an hour before she was due to leave for the capital, police stormed the organization's headquarters.
+She was served with a notice of suspicion.

-Maya couldn’t sleep for several nights, she worried so much that she fainted, and an ambulance was called to her.
-She was left in Lutsk on her own – the rest of the activists, her whole team went to Kyiv and had no plans to return: lest they would also come under suspicion and face arrests.
+Maya couldn’t sleep for several nights.
+She worried so much that she fainted, and an ambulance was called to her.
+She was left in Lutsk on her own – the rest of the activists, her whole team went to Kyiv and had no plans to return, lest they too come under suspicion and face arrests.

-The girl had to wear an electronic tag, she was banned from going to Teatralnyi Maidan in her city and participating in rallies.
+She had to wear a GPS ankle monitor, and she was banned from going to Teatralnyi Maidan in her city and participating in rallies.
 News of her arrest spread throughout the country.
-Activists staged rallies in support of her, coming out with upturned portraits of Yanukovych.
+Activists staged rallies in support of her, coming out with upside-down portraits of Yanukovych.
 Later, while watching the video, Maya learned that Serhiy Nihoyan, whom she had never met in person, also went to a rally.

 Maya Moskvych listens to the national anthem of Ukraine before the race in memory of the fallen soldiers in the center of Lutsk.
 Photo: Oleksandr Khomenko / hromadske